 Clinical Endpoint Definitions & Consensus

 The ARC was founded in 2006 as an informal collaboration between clinical experts and 4 academic research organizations - the Harvard Clinical Research Institute (HCRI), Cardialysis, the Cardiovascular Research Foundation (CRF), and the Duke Clinical Research Institute (DCRI) - with advisory participation of the U.S. Food and Drug Administration (FDA) and other regulatory bodies across continents.
-In 2018, a sixth organization joined the board, the Cardiovascular European Research Center (CERC).
-Thought leaders from the medical industry are centrally involved as non-voting participants.
+Read more at the ARC website: www.academicresearchconsortium.org

 The purpose of the ARC is to create a dynamic, transparent and collaborative forum for stakeholders to develop consensus definitions and standard nomenclature in pivotal clinical trials of medical devices and to disseminate such definitions and recommended processes into the public domain.

 The group first focused on key definitions for application in coronary stent trials, conducting a series of "think-tank" meetings and publishing the consensus document in peer review literature in 2007.
-In the meantime, a number of ARC initiatives have been successfully completed:
+In the meantime, ARC has managed/manages a program of over 35 initiatives.
+The inititiatives listed below were hosted or co-hosted by Cardialysis.

 - Clinical Endpoints in Coronary Stent Trials: A Case for Standardized Definitions (ARC-1,2007)